 Is my tank the right size for this method?

-The method is limited to tanks that are able to be drilled and mounted with bulkheads.
-Starting at about 40 gallons, aquariums will have at least ¼” glass, which is considered the minimum to properly drill.
-This is because bulkheads and fittings place lateral weight and forces on the glass — so it needs to be of sufficient thickness to withstand them.
-Don’t risk having a future catastrophe later on by drilling a tank that is too small for the method.
+Don’t waste your time or risk having a future catastrophe later on by drilling a tank that is too small for the method.
 As always, check to make sure the glass you are drilling is not tempered.
-There are many videos on drilling glass on YouTube and it is fairly easy to do with diamond hole saw bit.
+There are many videos on drilling glass on YouTube and easy to do with diamond hole saw bit.

 Size of plumbing